ConanXie/new-tab/README.md

 ## Donation
 If you find the extension useful, you can buy me a cup of coffee.
-The Wechat QR code at settings page.💖
+The `DONATE` button at settings page.💖

 ## License
 [MIT](LICENSE)